thin-edge/tedge-rugix-image/README.md

-# thin-edge.io image using Rugpi
+# thin-edge.io image using Rugix

-The repository can be used to build custom Raspberry Pi images with thin-edge.io and [Rugpi](https://oss.silitics.com/rugpi/) for robust OTA Operating System updates.
+The repository can be used to build custom device images with thin-edge.io and [Rugix](https://oss.silitics.com/rugix/) for robust Over-The-Air (OTA) Operating System updates.

 ## Compatible devices

+Rugix can support building images for other devices than just Raspberry Pi's, however the thin-edge.io integration is currently only tested for Raspberry Pi devices.
+Please reach out for support if you are looking into integrating with other devices, or contact [Silitics](https://oss.silitics.com/rugix/commercial-support), the authors of Rugix.

 **Using u-boot**